MicrosoftCloudEssentials-LearningHub/Fabric-EnterpriseFramework/Workloads-Specific/Purview/BestPractices.md

 ### 2. **Enable Metadata Scanning**

 > Ensure that **metadata scanning is enabled** for all relevant Fabric workspaces.
+> This allows Purview to automatically discover and register items like: Lakehouses, Dataflows, Semantic models, Reports <br/>
+> - Scanning can be configured at the **workspace level** or **tenant level** by an admin.

 1. **Configure tenant settings**:
    - In the [Fabric admin portal](https://app.fabric.microsoft.com/), go to **Tenant Settings**.